angular/angular/guides/typography.md

 .kids-theme {
   $kids-primary: mat.define-palette(mat.$cyan-palette);
   $kids-accent: mat.define-palette(mat.$yellow-palette);

+  // Typography config based on the default, but using "Comic Sans" as the
+  // default font family for all levels.
   $kids-typography: mat.define-typography-config(
-    // Specify "Comic Sans" as the default font family for all levels.
     $font-family: 'Comic Sans',
   );